 Homework, Midterm and Final exam are expected for this class.
-Homework is due on Canvas by class starting time on the due date.
 Each assigned problem requires a solution and an explanation (or work) detailing how you arrived at your solution.
 Cite any outside sources used to solve a problem.
 When grading an assignment, I may ask for additional information.